ricochet.monitoring.ricq module¶

 Bases:

-- Used to retrieve Ricochet slow control data from the ElasticSearch cluster.
+object- Used to retrieve Ricochet slow control data from the ElasticSearch cluster.
 Configuration will be taken from environment variables :

 $ES_SERVER : cluster address (ex: mycluster.my.domain:9001)